30 Best Things You Can Do Each Month in New Orleans

 Pictured above is a group taking in the sights and sounds on the NCIS New Orleans site tour

 Who hasn't seen at least a few NCIS episodes?
 Take a New Orleans-themed NCIS walking tour and dive into the details of the most well-known set locations from the popular TV show.

-One of the best things you can do in New Orleans is taking a trip to the Audubon Aquarium of the Americas.
+One of the best things you can do in the month of June in New Orleans is taking a trip to the Audubon Aquarium of the Americas.
 See penguins, sharks, and stingrays up close and personal.
 You will also get to experience the 400,000-gallon Gulf of Mexico exhibit during your visit.